 - Do not drink citrus fruit drinks or alcohol; they dry the throat.

 - Do not drink anything that is ice cold because it constrains the throat.

 - Warm or room temperature liquids like tea and water are the best things to drink before and during singing.

 - Discuss production ideas ahead of time and set aside reference CDs that serve as good examples of production styles you are striving for.

 - Most musicians grossly underestimate the time it takes to record their project.
 A common mistake is to try and record too many songs in too short a time.
 Be realistic and realize that recording involves much more than the time it takes to run through the song.

 - The Studio is providing a professional drum kit for recording.
-If you prefer to bring your own kit, then the drummer should arrive 2 hours before the rest of the band to allow for proper set up and undivided one on one between the drummer and the engineer.
+If you prefer to bring your own kit, then the drummer should allow an hour of extra set-up time during the time you have booked.
 Good drum tone is crucial to a good sounding record.

 - Stow all instrument cases and other items not needed for the session in an out of the way nook of the studio.
 Keep the floor space as uncluttered as possible, and set up allotting a comfortable amount of space between band members.

 - Wait in the control room while each member sets up individually and is given their sound check.
 Keep talking to a minimum to allow the engineer to focus and hear everything that is going on in the sound check.